chriskormaris/MyChessGame/README.md

 There are 2 Java modules inside this project:
 1. The `api` module contains all the logic for the Chess game.
 It can be used for the implementation of any Chess GUI.
 2. The `gui` module contains common constants, libraries and utilities for the GUIs.
 It includes the `api` module.
-   It contains a GUI implementation using JButtons, in the class `ButtonsGui`.
+   It contains a GUI implementation using JButtons, in the class `ButtonsFrame`.
-   It also contains a GUI implementation using a JLayeredPane and the Drag & Drop method, for moving the pieces, in the class `DragAndDropGui`.
+   It also contains a GUI implementation using a JLayeredPane and the Drag & Drop method, for moving the pieces, in the class `DragAndDropFrame`.
    The `GUI` class instantiates the Buttons GUI.
 The user can later switch to the Drag & Drop GUI, using the settings.

 #### AI